IceHe/lib/snips/books/designing-data-intensive-applications.md

     - Data is extracted from OLTP databases (using either a periodic data dump or a continuous stream of updates), transformed into an analysis-friendly schema, cleaned up, and then loaded into the data warehouse.
     - This process of getting data into the warehouse is known as **Extract–Transform–Load (ETL)**.

+The divergence between OLTP databases and data warehouses

 ## Encoding and Evolution

 - _数据编码与演化_